elte-nlp/elte-nlp-course/lecture_source/nlp_19-augmented_llms.md

 # Classical methods recap

-- term-based approach
+- Term-based approach
 - Calculating __inverted index__, requires heavy preprocessing
 - Using __Bag-of-Words__ for calculating document vectors (sparse vectors)
 - __Tf-Idf__ for getting the term weights in a document
 - Memorable method is __BM25__ still a strong baseline
-- Using Approximate Nearest neighbour (ANN) for searching relevant document in the embedding space
+- Using Approximate Nearest Neighbor (ANN) for searching relevant documents in the embedding space
-- Fast retriveing through inverted index
+- Fast retrieving through inverted index

 ## Problem with classical methods